SuperCuber/dotter/README.md

 It manages copying and updating (dot)files from a single directory into their respective locations.

 ## Installation
+Download the binary for your platform from the latest release and then put it in your `$PATH`.

-Dotter is now on crates.io, so just do `cargo install dotter` after installing rust.
+Alternatively, dotter is on crates.io, so run `cargo install dotter` after installing rust.

 ## Help
 Find out help with `dotter -h`.